macnick/RPG-game/README.md

 # JavaScript capstone project - RPG game

-Building a turn-based RPG game using JavaScript and Phaser game engine
+Building a turn-based RPG game using JavaScript and Phaser game engine.

 ## Table of Contents